 Accelerate Your Physician Engagement Efforts with These 6 Steps

-Once upon a time in my career, I relocated to Brentwood, Tennessee, to help spearhead new physician engagement efforts for LifePoint Health.
-When surveying their hospital leadership, physician satisfaction and engagement was cited as the number one concern across the executive team.
-Naturally, CEOs wanted to improve physician satisfaction and retention as this led to stronger loyalty, retention and strategic growth.
-In turn, CNOs wanted to create better partnerships focused on driving better quality and efficiency — and CFOs wanted to protect physician investments by identifying willing partners in their quest to control costs and productivity results among employed providers.
+At one point in my career, I moved to Brentwood, Tennessee, to lead physician engagement efforts for LifePoint Health.
+Hospital leadership identified physician satisfaction and engagement as the top concerns across the executive team.
+CEOs aim to improve satisfaction and retention for loyalty and growth.
+CNOs focused on partnerships to enhance quality and efficiency, while CFOs wanted to protect investments by identifying partners to manage costs and productivity.

-It’s no secret that even though health systems and hospitals have acquired or opened more than a few practices over the years, many are finding that physician engagement can’t be bought.
-Instead, healthcare leaders need a more direct approach to engaging providers.
+Although health systems and hospitals have acquired or opened many practices, physician engagement cannot simply be bought.
+Instead, healthcare leaders need a more direct approach to effectively engage providers.

 6 key practices I’ve used to accelerate physician engagement efforts over the last 20 years: